-Any Director of the Company may resign at any time by giving notice in writing to the Chairman of the Board or the Secretary.
-Any non-management Director who fails to satisfy the Company's Code of Business Conduct and Ethics or otherwise suffers a change in circumstances that adversely affects his or her capacity to serve as a Director shall promptly tender his or her resignation to the Chairman of the Board or the Chair of the Nominating and Corporate Governance Committee.
+Any Director of the Company may resign at any time by giving notice in writing to the Chair or the Secretary.
+The Board may accept or reject such resignations in its discretion in consultation with the Nominating and Corporate Governance Committee.
+Any non-management Director who fails to satisfy the Company's Code of Business Conduct and Ethics or otherwise suffers a change in circumstances that adversely affects his or her capacity to serve as a Director should promptly tender his or her resignation to the Chair or the Chairperson of the Nominating and Corporate Governance Committee.

-Any non-management Director who has a change of employer or primary occupation, or whose occupational responsibilities are substantially changed from when the Director was elected to the Board, shall promptly notify the Chairman of the Board or the Chair of the Nominating and Corporate Governance Committee, and the Corporate Secretary, of their change in circumstance.
-The Chairman of the Board and the Chair of the Nominating and Corporate Governance Committee, in consultation with the Corporate Secretary, shall determine whether a resignation notice and/or consideration of the notice by the full Nominating and Corporate Governance Committee is required, or whether the change in circumstances does not require further action.
+Any non-management Director who has a change of employer or primary occupation, or whose occupational responsibilities are substantially changed from when the Director was elected to the Board, should promptly notify the Chair or the Chairperson of the Nominating and Corporate Governance Committee, and the Corporate Secretary, of their change in circumstance.
+The Chair and the Chairperson of the Nominating and Corporate Governance Committee, in consultation with the Corporate Secretary, will determine whether a resignation notice and/or consideration of the notice by the full Nominating and Corporate Governance Committee is required, or whether the change in circumstances does not require further action.